pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>KeepAliveTTL is the keepalive ttl dm-worker write to dm-master embed etcd
+<p>KeepAliveTTL is the keepalive TTL when dm-worker writes to the embedded etcd of dm-master
 Optional: Defaults to 10</p>
 </td>
 </tr>